Shopping Cart Logo

 Aside from hair analysis, there are various other diagnostic procedures that can help individuals understand the underlying causes of their insomnia.
 Blood tests can assess thyroid function and hormone levels, while sleep studies can evaluate sleep patterns and disturbances.
 A sleep study, or polysomnography, is particularly beneficial for diagnosing conditions like sleep apnea, which can co-exist with insomnia and further complicate sleep issues.

 Addressing and understanding sleep issues can promote overall health and well-being.
+Diagnostic tests which can be done at home can shed light on various contributing factors to sleep issues, including hormonal assessments.

 Keeping a sleep diary, noting bedtime routines and sleep quality, can also provide invaluable information that healthcare professionals can use to identify patterns and potential triggers for insomnia.
 This proactive approach to understanding one’s health can significantly contribute to effective treatment strategies.